Exudative Pleural Effusion Caused by Malignancy

 Etiology and PathogenesisTop

-Malignant pleural exudate may be caused by primary neoplasms (mesothelioma) and metastatic cancers, most often related to lung cancer, breast cancer, colon cancer, or lymphoma, although metastatic gastric, pancreatic, renal, bladder, or ovarian effusions are also encountered.
+Malignant pleural exudate may be caused by primary neoplasms (mesothelioma) and metastatic cancers, most often related to lung cancer, breast cancer, colon cancer, or lymphoma.
+Metastatic gastric, pancreatic, renal, bladder, or ovarian effusions are also encountered.

-In patients with suspected malignant etiology in whom analysis of pleural fluid cytology did not establish the diagnosis, repeat pleural fluid analysis is recommended, followed by percutaneous pleural biopsy (preferably a core-needle biopsy guided by imaging studies) if the results of testing are nondiagnostic.
+In patients with suspected malignant etiology where analysis of pleural fluid cytology did not establish a diagnosis, repeat pleural fluid analysis is recommended, followed by percutaneous pleural biopsy (preferably a core-needle biopsy guided by imaging studies) if the results of testing are nondiagnostic.
 If the diagnosis remains in doubt, consider thoracoscopy.

 TreatmentTop